BET THE KENTUCKY DERBY

 How do I bet the Kentucky Derby?

 You can bet the Derby on NYRA Bets!
-Look for Churchill Downs in Today's Racing menu on race day, Saturday, May 4.
-Bet it early with Advance Wagering.
+Look for Churchill Downs in Today's Racing menu on race day, Saturday, May 3.
+You can also bet Kentucky Derby Future Wagers on select weekends leading up to the Derby.

 How do I watch the Kentucky Derby?